II-Hitman-47-II/horaire-pro-privacy/index.md

 **This data never leaves your device** unless you choose to manually export it (PDF, CSV, JSON).

+### Permissions and Access

+The application may request access to certain features of your device to enhance your experience:

+- **Camera**: Access to the camera is requested only to allow you to take photos (for example, to attach a screenshot when requesting support).
+These photos are stored locally on your device and are never transmitted to our servers.
+- **Photo Gallery**: Access to your gallery is requested to allow you to select existing images or save screenshots.
+- **Notifications**: Access to notifications is requested to send you reminders about your work schedules (if you enable this option).

 ### Data Sharing

 We do not share, sell, or transfer any of your data to third parties.